Academic Calendar

 To be evaluated through the Program

-Applicants offered admission must present a clear Police Information Check (or equivalent from another policing agency) that includes a Vulnerable Sector Search.
+Applicants offered admission to the program are required to present a clear Police Information Check (or equivalent from another policing agency) that includes a Vulnerable Sector Search.
 The Police Information Check must be submitted by the published document deadline and have been issued within three months of the start of the program intake term.